 The Massachusetts Vision Zero Coalition is committed to seeing the cities of Boston, Cambridge, Somerville, and all of Massachusetts accomplish Vision Zero.
 As other municipalities adopt Vision Zero, the Coalition recommends coordination and collaboration between Boston and its fellow cities - to share best practices, address shared corridors, and lobby the Commonwealth for increased funding, resources, and administrative support.

 Here's a look at how we've helped turn commitment into action by advising and challenging our political leaders and policy makers:

 - Lowered speed limit from 30 to 25 MPH (Passed 2016)

 Our role: We worked with our legislative allies, partnered with friends and family of victims, and organized advocates to rally for a Day of Action for Road Safety at the MA State House in January 2019.

 Letter Supporting Speed Limit Reductions - June 27, 2016

 Letter Supporting Sight-Seeing Vehicle Safety Measures - July 6, 2016

-Our role: The Coalition released the second annual City of Boston Progress Report, successfully winning additional capital funding and staffing for Vision Zero in Boston.
+Our role: The Coalition released the third annual City of Boston Progress Report, successfully winning the creation of a traffic data analyst position in the Boston Police Department.